List of satirical fake news websites

-The following is a list of satirical websites that have been created by companies and contain content that has been designated by fact-checkers as fake news.
+The following is a list of satirical websites that have been created by companies or individuals and contain content that has been described by fact-checkers, journalists or researchers as fake news.

 List

 Even though many satirical sources are labeled as such with disclaimers, there is a long history of satirical content being falsely perceived as true.
 According to Snopes, this misunderstanding can be due to a variety of reasons: